 This feature is obsolete.
-Although it is still supported by browsers, its usage is discouraged in new projects.
+Although it may still work in some browsers, its use is discouraged since it could be removed at any time.
 Try to avoid using it.

-<del> instead; in all other cases use a
+<del> instead.
+In all other cases use

 This element implements the

-Implementation note: up to Gecko 1.9.2 inclusive, Firefox implements the
+Implementation note: Up to Gecko 1.9.2 inclusive, Firefox implements the

 HTMLSpanElement interface for this element.

-<strike>Today's Special: Salmon</strike> NO LONGER AVAILABLE<br /> <span style="text-decoration:line-through;">Today's Special: Salmon</span> SOLD OUT
+<strike>Today's Special: Salmon</strike> SOLD OUT<br /> <s>Today's Special: Salmon</s> SOLD OUT

 - The CSS

 text-decorationproperty can be used to style text with a strikethrough.